To get started with modding Satisfactory, you’ll need multiple other pieces of software installed first.

 This one should be pretty straightforward, and odds are, you’ve already done it.
 Simply buy, download, and install Satisfactory from the Epic Games Launcher or Steam.
 Launch the game at least once to ensure all files get set up correctly.

 Visit the Microsoft Visual Studio downloads page and download the version you want.
-We suggest either Visual Studio 2019 or 2017 Community, because they’re free of charge.
-It is important that if you use 2019 you still install the 2017 compilers.
+We suggest Visual Studio 2022 Community, because it is free of charge and modern.
+It may force you to sign up to access the older versions, but they are free.

-Modify to select these two packages and add them to your installation.
+Modify to select these two workloads to add them to your installation.

 Continue through the rest of the prompts to install Visual Studio.
 Downloading and installing Visual Studio can take a while, so we advise you to find some lizard doggos to pet while you wait, or working on some of the other install steps below.

 You will also need the .NET Framework SDK, version 4.6 or higher (but not Core/v5).
 If you do not know if you have the .NET Framework SDK, the VS installer should provide an option to install it.
 It is recommended to tick it.

 An alternative to Visual Studio which is very popular among C++ modders is Rider for Unreal Engine.
 If you consider using it, make sure you still have the necessary VS-C++ packages installed.